akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 .. note::

-    ``> /path/to/pim/root/app/logs/calculate_completeness.log 2>&1`` is to redirct both stdout and stderr to your log file.
+    ``> /path/to/pim/root/app/logs/calculate_completeness.log 2>&1`` is to redirect both stdout and stderr to your log file.

 .. note::